Vogue Italia: History

-1961–1964: Early years

-In 1961, Condé Nast contacted the owner of Novità magazine to invest in a new fashion magazine.
-From October 1964 until November 1965, the magazine was published as Novità.

-1965–1988: From Vogue & Novità to Vogue Italia

-In 1965, after 73 years since the birth of Vogue, Vogue Italia was launched, as Vogue & Novità, being the first issue for the month of November 1965.
-Consuelo Crespi (1928–2010) lead the launch until 1966.
+1966–1988: The Franco Sartori Years

-In 1966, Franco Sartori was appointed as the first editor-in-chief and under his leadership he changed the name from Vogue & Novità to Vogue Italia, being the May 1966 issue the first issue under the new name.
-He held the position for 22 years until 1988.
+In 1966, Franco Sartori was appointed editor-in-chief and the magazine changed the name from Vogue Italia & Novità to Vogue Italia.
+The first issue with the new name was published in June 1966.
+Also during this time Consuelo Crespi served as the magazines 'Roman editor'.
+Sartori held the position of editor for 22 years until 1988.
+During his leadership Vogue Italia was augmented by a string of sister publications, including L'Uomo Vogue and Vogue Bambini.

 1988–2016: Franca Sozzani years

 In 1988, Franca Sozzani (1950–2016) became the second editor-in-chief for the publication, with the July/August 1988 issue her first.
 Before editing Vogue Italia, Sozzani worked as editor for Vogue Bambini, and as editor-in-chief for Lei and subsequently for Per Lui, the men's edition of the former.
 After seeking new possibilities, the Italian journalist accepted the offer to edit Vogue Italia.
+American fashion photographer Steven Meisel shot almost every single cover and main spread under her time at Vogue.
+Beginning in the mid-1990s, the magazine distanced itself from sister editions and other titles with commercial appeal and moved closer to the independent publications of the time, developing an artistic and intellectual perspective with distinctive images, themes and subjects.
+Unlike other editions of Vogue, Sozzani continued to use models as cover stars, with a few exceptions.